Charles VIII of France: Death

 Charles died in 1498, two and a half years after his retreat from Italy, as the result of an accident.
 While on his way to watch a game of jeu de paume (real tennis) in Amboise he struck his head on the lintel of a door.
 At around 2:00 p.m., while returning from the game, he fell into a sudden coma and died nine hours later.
+However, more recent analysis disputes this narrative of his death with a 2021 study concluding that such an injury would cause only minor trauma.
+That same study also hypothesized Charles actually died of severe brain injuries that could have been caused by an epileptic condition, itself a result of neurosyphilis.

 Charles bequeathed a meagre legacy: he left France in debt and in disarray as a result of his ambition.
 However, his expedition did strengthen cultural ties to Italy, energizing French art and literature in the latter part of the Renaissance.
 Since his children predeceased him, Charles was the last of the elder branch of the House of Valois.
 Upon his death, the throne passed to his brother-in-law and second cousin once removed, Louis XII.
 Anne returned to Brittany and began taking steps to regain the independence of her duchy.
 In order to stymie these efforts, Louis XII had his 24-year childless marriage to Charles's sister, Joan, annulled and married Anne.